 3. Don't hoard your cash

-Warzone has a cash economy at its heart even in its main battle royale mode.
-You'll collect money as you run around and some will be rewarded for completing contracts (more on those later).
+Warzone has a cash economy at its heart.
+You'll collect money as you run around and earn more for completing contracts (more on those later).
 Some matches you'll hardly find any, while in others you'll be swimming in the stuff soon enough.
 Either way, be sure not to sit on your cash too long.

 In the battle royale mode there's no bonus for collecting cash, so it's really only there for you to use at the Buy Stations marked on your map.
 These let you buy a selection of killstreaks like UAVs and Cluster Strikes, as well as more armour plating and loadout drops.
 Our advice would be to be proactive on buying these rewards - you can't take the money with you, after all, and a well-timed UAV could win you a gunfight really easily.